-Top 10 Portuguese dishes you should try
+Top 10 popular Portuguese dishes you have to try in Portugal

 Portuguese food is the best for many reasons.
 It is delicious and always has the perfect seasoning.
 All the ingredients and flavours are enhanced.
 And since Portuguese people love both meat and fish, sometimes they even mix them together, but it ends up tasting real good!
 Read on and find out my top 10 Portuguese dishes you should try!